ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_rfi/README.md

 SUBMISSION STATUS
 --------------------------
-When a form is submitted, the status is set to "Complete".
-When the form is also successfully submitted to SalesForce (this can occur at form submission OR later when cron is run), the status is updated to "SF_Complete."
+When most RFI forms' HTML form are submitted properly, the form's submission is saved in the site's database and the status is immediately set to "Complete".

+The process isn't over yet, however.
+During the same submission process (same HTTP request), but AFTER the "Complete" status is set, the module immediately tries to submit a modified version of the submission data to one of multiple SalesForce middleware servers (depending on which type of form, the determined environment type (dev/test/prod), and whether it's in testing mode or not based on settings at /admin/config/content/asurfi).

+If that additional submission to the middleware is also successful, then the process is truly completed and the status of the form submission is updated to "SF_Complete."
+This is the final status you want to see for all submissions.

-Special case (Multiform option): When the 1st multiform is submitted, the status is set to "Incomplete".
-This status will remain until the second half of the form is submitted on the next page, which then sets the status to "Complete" - which leads to the SalesForce submission step.
-If the second half of the form is not submitted before cron is run, the module will attempt to send the submission to SalesForce - which will end up at "SF_Complete" or an error status ("Pending" or "Action required").
+* Status exception for multistep/multipage forms: When the 1st page multiform is saved in the site database successfully, the submission's status is set to "Form_Multi_Partial" (in lieu of "Complete").
+This status will remain until either 1) the second half of the form is also submitted on the next/last page (which sets it to "Complete"), or 2) the site's cron job is run.
+At that time, the site tries (during the same HTTP request) to submit the submission to the middleware (the same as above).
+This will end up with a status of "SF_Complete" (success) or an error is returned and the status is set to ("SF_Failed").

+Cron jobs will attempt to process all "Pending" or "Form_Multi_Partial" submissions that aren't beyond 10 days old.
+If the status is "SF POST Pending", its status is set to "SF_Failed" and the module makes one more attempt to POST the data to the middleware.
+If that POST fails, no future, automated attempts will be made to submit the data.
+A site administrator will need to resolve the issue and post it manually at /admin/reports/asu-rfi-submissions-report under "Operations" (views_bulk_operations).

-See /admin/reports/asu-rfi-submissions-report for more information on statuses.
+See /admin/reports/asu-rfi-submissions-report for the list of submissions and their statuses.

 PERMISSIONS
 --------------------------